xanderdh/pugTpl/README.md

 0. `yarn cfg` -- Configure your project
 1. `yarn start` -- Start develop task (serve from ./build)
-2. `yarn build` -- Build production version (all compress, no sourcemap, no watcher, no develop scripts)
+2. `yarn build` -- Build production version (all compress, no sourcemap, no watcher)
-3. `yarn deploy` -- Push build folder to the ftp (settings in ./gulp/ftp-config__OLD.js)
+3. `yarn deploy` -- Push build folder to the ftp
 4. `yarn ftp-clean` -- Clean ftp from useless files
 5. `yarn stylelint` -- Check all .scss with stylelint
 6. `yarn zip` -- zip current ./build to ./zip